Meet the Team

 Graduate Student

-Megan is a third-year doctoral student in the clinical psychology program at Xavier University.
+Megan is a fifth-year doctoral student in the clinical psychology program at Xavier University.
 Megan received her B.A. in psychology from Case Western Reserve University in 2017.
 Prior to coming to Xavier, Megan worked as a high school math teacher in Cleveland, Ohio.
 Megan's primary research interest is personality assessment.
 Clinically, she is interested in working with adolescents and young adults.

 Graduate Student